 Finally, add fresh (or soaked and cooked) bún noodles.
 Toss to combine well and allow the noodles to absorb the flavours.
 Taste to see if it needs salt.
 Add rau răm (persicaria herb, sometimes called Vietnamese coriander, pictured below) and green onions and toss again.
 All that’s left to do, says Ta, is get it into some bowls!

 *My in-laws use this chicken flavour hạt nêm and this mushroom-flavoured one, but several other companies make various versions too.
 While hạt nêm literally means flavour granules, the product seems to be very similar to, if not the same as, instant broth base in the West.
 Usually, only a tablespoon or so is added to a dish that will serve a whole family.
-Most hạt nêm contain plenty of msg and salt, so those on low-sodium diets will probably wish to omit it.
+Most hạt nêm contain plenty of msg and salt, so those on low-sodium diets would probably prefer to omit it.

 In Việt Nam, fresh turmeric is used to prevent or fight colds and sore throats.
 Slices may be candied, or boiled and the resulting liquid mixed with sugar for a hot beverage.
 Robyn Eckhardt wrote about her personal experience with the magic of Vietnamese candied turmeric a few years ago.
 Her method for making it sounds much like the way it’s done in my family and—bonus—the turmeric cocktail recipe she developed to use up the leftover simple syrup is a winner.
-Robyn’s husband, photographer David Hagerman, has also developed a turmeric-based cold-fighting tea that works.
-Despite some fairly robust ingredients, Dave’s Miracle Tea has a delicate flavour and aroma, and is comforting to sip when a cold threatens to ruin a week of your life.
+Robyn’s husband, photographer David Hagerman, has developed a turmeric-based cold-fighting tea that works.
+Despite fairly robust ingredients, Dave’s Miracle Tea has a delicate flavour and aroma, and is comforting to sip when a cold threatens to ruin a week of your life.
 I batched some up last week.
 Here are the ingredients, a little blurry in the steam rising from the pot.

 Turmeric is easy to grow from fresh rhizomes bought at a health food store, especially if they already have tiny growing nubs.
 Give the rhizomes a quick rinse and pot them up.
 Keep the soil lightly moist, not soaked.
-It can take a while for the shoots to push through the soil, and during this stage, too much water will rot the roots.
+It can take a while for the shoots to push through the soil.
+During this stage, too much water will rot the roots.
 I plant mine in tubs that I can put outside until the temperature falls to around 10°C in fall.
 I harvest only pieces the size I need, trying not to disturb the rest.
 When I bring it in for the winter, sometimes the leaves all dry up and fall, and sometimes a few keep growing, much like the ginger I grow the same way.
 Both turmeric and ginger roots keep very well in soil—much better than in the fridge or on the counter.
 Here are some turmeric plants about two months after I planted the rhizomes.

-Both also freeze well, so a good option is to buy them when they look fresh (plump, not wizened and dry-looking), give them a rinse, let them dry and pop them into the freezer, ready for grating or slicing off just the amount you need.
+Both turmeric and ginger freeze well, so a good option is to buy them when they look fresh (plump, not wizened and dry-looking), give them a rinse, let them dry and pop them into the freezer, ready for grating or slicing off just the amount you need.
 For some dishes, though, nothing beats the fresh roots, and in my mother-in-law’s kitchen in Huế, which didn’t even have a fridge until around ten years ago, only fresh turmeric will do.